christianalfoni/EmptyBox/posts/2014_08_29_Choosing-the-correct-packaging-tool-for-React-js.md

 # Choosing the correct packaging tool for React JS

+**Note!** This article is over a year old now.
+Though it still has valid points, I would suggest reading some of my laster articles to get up to speed.

 When new frameworks are released they rarely have a workflow suggestion included and maybe with good reason.
 There are lots of tools out there to set up a workflow and what you end up with probably differs based on the project your are working on.
 In this post I am going to try to give you an overview of how you can set up workflows with React JS using different packaging tools.

 I have a set up a github project you can take a look at here: [react-packaging](https://github.com/christianalfoni/react-packaging).
 It has a small setup for each packaging tool mentioned below.
 The requirements for each project is: